-Connections are assets representing the sources of data in Neebo.
-These are your external databases, Datameer workbooks, and each file upload that is turned into a dataset.
+Connections are assets representing the sources of data in Spotlight.
+These are your external databases, Datameer workbooks, and each user's file uploads that are turned into a dataset.
 They enable you to browse through your connected datasets and add metadata to document the connection's role in your data landscape.

 Browse connected datasets#